Skip to main content

 Parameters

-origins - array of strings of regexp to check original.
-Required parameter
+origins - an array of strings or regex to check the origin.
+Required parameter.

 static get middleware() {